ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Tutorial 3 - States and Transitions.rst

             }

 First, we create a new *down* state for our text type.
-This state will be activated when the `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__ is pressed, and deactivated when it is released.
+This state will be activated when the :ref:`MouseArea <sdk_qtquick_mousearea>` is pressed, and deactivated when it is released.

 The *down* state includes a set of property changes from our implicit *default state* (the items as they were initially defined in the QML).